Overview

 DBS requirements

 A current satisfactory Disclosure and Barring Service (DBS) check will be required.
 Where you do not already have this you can apply for this check through the University.
-There will be a charge for such applications.
 For more information please see CCCU DBS requirements.

 It is a condition of registration on any course requiring a satisfactory check from DBS that the student maintains good standing in relation to their behaviour and, where required, subscribes to the criminal record status check service.